-As at the date hereof, each of Mr. John W. Harkins, President and Chief Executive Officer, Mr. A. Wayne Curzadd, as the former Senior Vice President, Chief Financial Officer and Treasurerr, and Mr. Norman G. Benson, Senior Vice President Operations (each, an "Executive") has entered into an employment agreement with the Company pursuant to which each is entitled to receive an annual base salary as set out above.
+As at the date hereof, each of Mr. John W. Harkins, President and Chief Executive Officer, Mr. Jose Perez-Bello, as the Senior Vice President, Chief Financial Officer and Treasurer, and Mr. Norman G. Benson, Senior Vice President Operations (each, an "Executive") has entered into an employment agreement with the Company pursuant to which each is entitled to receive an annual base salary as set out above.
 These base salaries are reviewed annually and may be increased to reflect the respective Executive's performance, the Company's performance and other relevant factors as determined by the Compensation Committee.